This Document

 Exif Note on the data types ASCII and UTF-8

-The specification of some Exif tags defined as data type "ASCII" is supporting only ASCII characters.
 This works well for tags holding e.g. DateTime values but causes problems for tags holding free-text values as most non-English languages use characters beyond the ASCII character set.
+This issue applied to Exif 2.32 and earlier versions and was solved by the Exif 3.0 specification.

 In 2008 the Metadata Working Group ([MetadataWG]) issued Guidelines including the advice*) to use UTF-8 as character encoding for such tags when related XMP properties are updated and the tags are synchronized.
 Since that time this advice has been widely implemented by software used to edit metadata.

-This document adopts this advice and clarifies: only ASCII characters or Unicode characters using UTF-8 encoding should be used for the Exif tags Artist, Copyright and ImageDescription.
+This Mapping Guidelines document adopts this advice and clarifies: only ASCII characters or Unicode characters using UTF-8 encoding should be used for the Exif tags like ImageDescription, Coypright or Artist.

 *) It is understood that using UTF-8-encoded characters in Exif is formally a violation of the Exif specification permitting only 7-bit ASCII for tags of type ASCII.
 Therefore some devices (cameras and printers) using the Exif specifications strictly are not able to display non-ASCII characters.